donejs/donejs/docs/guide.md

 ## Nested routes

-Until now we used three top level routes, `home`, `restaurants` and `order-history`.
+Until now we've used three top level routes: `home`, `restaurants` and `order-history`.
 We did however also define two additional routes in `pmo/app.js` which looked like:

 ```js
 route(':page/:slug', { slug: null });
 route(':page/:slug/:action', { slug: null, action: null });
 ```

-What we want to do now is use those routes when we are in the `restaurants` page.
+We want to use those routes when we are in the `restaurants` page.
 The relevant section in `pmo/index.stache` currently looks like this:

 ```html
 {{#eq page "restaurants"}}